h2oai/datatable/docs/quick-start.rst

     DT[:, sum(f.quantity * g.price), join(products)]

-.. note:: In the future we will expand the syntax of the join operator to
+.. note:: In the future, we will expand the syntax of the join operator to
-          allow other kinds of joins, and also to remove the limitation that only keyed frames can be joined.
+          allow other kinds of joins and also to remove the limitation that only keyed frames can be joined.